yeongrokgim/DHT22/README.md

-# native compile on raspbian
+# native compile on raspberry pi
 apt install raspberrypi-kernel-headers

 edit Makefile like this below